seibert/ln/doc/query.rst

 Reduction Strategies
 --------------------

-A reduction strategy determines how raw values from a data source should be combined when they fall into the same interval during resampling.
+A reduction strategy determines how raw values from a data series should be combined when they fall into the same interval during resampling.

 ``closest``
 ```````````